 There is a fascinating Christmas tradition with this Gata in Armenia.
 People in this country will put a coin into the dough before baking.
 Ones who receive the bread with the coin inside are believed to have good luck.

 Gata can also be a festive Candlemas treat or daily food, and my recommendation for you is to pair the bread with tea or coffee.
-Their flavors match perfectly with the other.
+Their flavors match perfectly with the others.

 If you want to learn more about the origin of Gata, this introduction will help.

-12. Topik / Topig (Armenian Chickpea And Potato Ball / Chickpea Dumplings)
+12. Topik / Topig (Chickpea And Potato Ball / Chickpea Dumplings)

 Not only a vegetarian-friendly treat, Topik/Topig is also completely vegan.
 This Armenian specialty can provide the eaters’ with tons of nutrition from fresh, fragrant, and non-meat components.

 Thanks to the diverse filling options, it’s also a fantastic idea for never-boring Armenian lunches.
 To enhance the taste profile of the food, dried fruits (blackcurrants), nuts, and condiments (pimento, cinnamon, sugar, salt) are also added.

 In this beautiful country, they love to have Topik for the mid-Lent celebration (also known as Michink).
 Therefore, if you want to find the best Topik, you should manage your time and visit Armenia on this occasion.

 13. Manti (Dumplings)